 III.
-Historical Evidence that Harvard's

-Holistic Admissions Policies That Were

-Embraced in Bakke and Grutter Were

-Instituted to Exclude Jews, Who Were

-Stereotyped in Much the Same Way as

-Asians are Today, Shows That Those

-Decisions Were Founded on a Lie.
+Historical Evidence that Harvard's Holistic Admissions Policies That Were Embraced in Bakke and Grutter Were Instituted to Exclude Jews, Who Were Stereotyped in Much the Same Way as Asians are Today, Shows That Those Decisions Were Founded on a Lie.

-SFFA submitted copious and undisputed historical evidence that the "holistic" admissions system which Harvard defends here was originally instituted to exclude Jewish students who were stereotyped in much the same way that Asian-Americans are today, and that there are uncanny parallels between the imposition of a de facto Jewish quota under this system in the 1920's and the Asian admission experience since the 1990's.
-See, e.g., Pl's Statement of Undisputed Material Facts 10-15, ECF No. 414.
-The district court allowed only "a very limited presentation of this topic" at trial, ECF No. 574,8 and made only two passing references to it in its decision (see App.
-160, 170 n.45).
-The court of appeals did not mention it at all.

-While we believe that the courts below erred in ignoring this historical record, it is particularly relevant here because of the Bakke and Grutter Courts' reliance on the Harvard plan as the model of an acceptable race-conscious admissions program.
+In the Harvard case, SFFA submitted copious historical evidence that Harvard's "holistic" admissions system touted in Bakke and Grutter was originally instituted to exclude Jewish students who were stereotyped in much the same way that Asian-Americans are today, and that there are uncanny parallels between the imposition of de facto Jewish quotas at Harvard and other top schools under this system in the 1920's and the Asian admission experience since the 1990's.
+While the district court there allowed only limited presentation of this historical record, it is particularly relevant to this Court's consideration of both cases, because of the Bakke and Grutter Courts' reliance on the Harvard plan as the model of an acceptable race-conscious admissions program.
 (See Point I supra.)
-But history establishes that, in fact, the plan was the product of the most vile anti-Semitism, and thus supports the conclusion that it now cloaks similar anti-Asian prejudice.
+In fact, the plan was the product of the most vile anti-Semitism, and thus supports the conclusion that it now cloaks similar anti-Asian prejudice.

-This history was summarized in a lengthy 2012 article by Ron Unz on admissions at Harvard and other elite schools, J.A.
-4158-95:9

-During the 1920s, the established Northeastern Anglo-Saxon elites who then dominated the Ivy League wished to sharply curtail the rapidly growing numbers of Jewish students . . .
-The approach . . . taken by Harvard President A. Lawrence Lowell . . . was to transform the admissions process from a simple objective test of academic merit into a complex and holistic consideration of all aspects of each individual applicant; resulting opacity ... allow[ed] the ethnicity of the student body to be shaped as desired.
+This history was summarized in a lengthy 2012 article on admissions at Harvard and other selective schools: During the 1920s, the established Northeastern Anglo-Saxon elites who then dominated the Ivy League wished to sharply curtail the rapidly growing numbers of Jewish students . . .
+The approach ... taken by Harvard President A. Lawrence Lowell . . . was to transform the admissions process from a simple objective test of academic merit into a complex and holistic consideration of all aspects of each individual applicant; the resulting opacity . . . allow[ed] the ethnicity of the student body to be shaped as desired.
 As a consequence, university leaders could honestly deny the existence of any racial or religious quotas, while still managing to reduce Jewish enrollment to a much lower level.